Planning your Trip

 Double Check Essential Items

-When flying overseas, whether for business or pleasure, always do a double check of your essential travel items.
+Number one on our list; always do a double check of your essential travel items.
 Forgetting your passport, visa, travel tickets or credit card is never a good idea, so make sure you have them before leaving home.

 Sort Out Your Cash

-The most important part of any trip - your spending money!
+The most important part of any trip – your spending money!
+Travel money

 List Your Important Numbers